-Management of the District is responsible for establishing and maintaining effective internal control over compliance with the requirements of laws, regulations, contracts, and grants applicable to the state designated major aid programs.
-In planning and performing our audit, we considered the District's internal control over compliance with the requirements that could have a direct and material effect on the designated state major aid programs to determine the auditing procedures for the purpose of expressing our opinion on compliance and to test and report on internal control over compliance in accordance with the Wisconsin Public School District Audit Manual, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+Management of the District is responsible for establishing and maintaining effective internal control over compliance with the types of requirements referred to above.
+In planning and performing our audit of compliance, we considered the District's internal control over compliance with the requirements that could have a direct and material effect on the major state programs to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing our opinion on compliance for each major state program and to test and report on internal control over compliance in accordance with the Wisconsin Public School District Audit Manual, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
 Accordingly, we do not express an opinion on the effectiveness of the District's internal control over compliance.